juanjsebgarcia/crypto-wallet-pager/README.md

 # Accounts.json
 The JSON for an account is as follows:

-"name": The name of the wallet
+"name": A chosen name for the wallet

 "email": Email of wallet owner